Science/Health/Science Application

 Teacher: JoAnn Stombaugh

-1. Apologia's Exploring Creation with Biology 3rd Edition Text (Giraffe on cover)
+1. Apologia's Exploring Creation with Biology 3rd Edition Text (Giraffe on the cover ISBN: 9781946506450

-2. Apologia's Exploring Creation with Biology 3rd Edition Student Notebook (Giraffe on cover)
+2. Apologia's Exploring Creation with Biology 3rd Edition Student Notebook (Giraffe on the cover) ISBN: 9781946506481

-3. Apologia's Exploring Creation with Biology 3rd Edition Solution & Test Book (Giraffe on cover) ISBN: 9781946506467
+3. Apologia's Exploring Creation with Biology 3rd Edition Solution & Test Book (Giraffe on cover).
+ISBN: 9781946506467

 Annual Tuition and Class Fee: $295/$75